 Quality traffic is an outcome of providing the right content and experience for your visitor.
 It is only with clearly defined business and marketing goals that you can measure the quality of your traffic.
 Traffic, leads generated, interactions, and sales are a few ways companies measure the success of their website.

 By defining what success looks like for your website you can then identify which signals are most important for reaching your goals.

 Once your goals are defined, here are 5 signals that can help you measure the quality of your website traffic.

 Marketers focused on driving qualified leads for their sales team should watch their visitor to lead conversion rate like a hawk.
 As you publish more persona-aligned content offers and call-to-action buttons on your website, you can expect to see this conversion rate improve.
-There is a whole field of science around conversion rate optimisation.
+There is a whole field of science around conversion rate optimization.
 Here are some additional resources to help you improve the lead generation efficiency of your website.

 Brick and mortar or service-area businesses should pay attention to the % of traffic that is visiting from the area they serve.
 Your website isn’t going to help you drive qualified local customers if you’re only driving in website visitors on the other side of the country.
 You can run a geo-based report in Google analytics of all traffic visiting your website and you can also run a contacts report in HubSpot based in IP address.